-The Belgian Tax Shelter is an efficient and transparent government-approved tax incentive designed to encourage the production of audiovisual works in Belgium.
-The system is open to Belgian productions, as well as to qualifying European and international co-productions with Belgium.
+The Tax Shelter is an efficient and transparent tax measure designed by the Belgian federal government to stimulate the production of audiovisual works in Belgium.
+The measure is open to Belgian productions as well as eligible European and international co-productions with Belgium.

 Type of Projects

-European co-productions such as animation, documentary and fiction features, medium-length and short films qualify for the system, as well as animation and live-action series, telefilms and TV documentaries.
-These can be intended for cinema exhibition or television and multimedia (VR, web series, documentary web) broadcasting (or screening) and need to be certified as a European work, as defined in the Audiovisual Media Services Directive (2010/13/EU).
+European audiovisual works co-produced with Belgium, such as animation, documentary and fiction features, medium-length and short films qualify for the system, as well as animation and live-action series, telefilms and TV documentaries.
+These can be intended for cinema exhibition or television and multimedia (VR, web series, documentary web) broadcasting (or screening) with the aim of being shown to a wide audience.
+They must also be certified as a European work, as defined in the Audiovisual Media Services Directive (2010/13/EU).

 How does it work?